Extreme performance art

-Since the beginning of Dadaism in the Cabaret Voltaire, Zurich in 1916, many artists have experimented with extreme performance art as a critique of contemporary consumer culture.
+Since the beginning of Dadaism in the Cabaret Voltaire, Zürich in 1916, many artists have experimented with extreme performance art as a critique of contemporary consumer culture.
 Some have used bodily fluids such as blood, faeces and urine.
 Other times they perform self-mutilation.
 Simulated (artificial) blood has also been used.
 In the 1960s and 1970s extreme performance was elevated to a movement with the Viennese actionists.
 In recent times there has been a resurgence in extreme performance as a response to the increasing alienation some artists feel in the face of today's technological advances.

 Artists

 Some contemporary artists using extreme performance include: